ropg/ezTime/README.md

 | `Z` | Timezone offset in seconds.
 West of UTC is negative, east of UTC is positive.
 | `z` | The day of the year (starting from 0)
 | `W` | ISO-8601 week number.
 See right below for explanation link.
 | `X` | ISO-8601 year for year-week notation as four digit year.
 Warning: Not guaranteed to be same as current year, may be off by one at start or end of year.
 See [here](https://en.wikipedia.org/wiki/ISO_week_date)
+| `B` | One-letter military code for the timezone, or `?` if the offset is not a whole number of hours.
 | `\` | Not printed, but escapes the following character, meaning it will not be replaced.
 But inserting a backslash in the string means you have to supply two backslashes `\\` to be interpreted as one.
 | `~` | (tilde) Same as backslash above, except easier to insert in the string.
 Example: `~t~h~e` will print the word `the` in the string.
 Letters should be escaped even if they are not on the list because they may be replaced in future versions.